Table of contents

 • Claims must be submitted within 10 years from the date the property was received by TRA.

-Step 4: Submit documents to your existing claim
+Step 4: Submit documents in respect of your existing claim

 After submitting a claim, you must provide supporting documents as proof of ownership.
 You will need the confirmation number that was provided when you submitted your claim.